 Rosemary’s Baby does that: the horror comes from the fact that it’s so grounded in reality.

-The Covenant (2006) is completely supernatural – and while filled with really pretty people – it simply doesn’t play off well.
+2006’s The Covenant (paid link) is completely supernatural – and while filled with really pretty people – it simply doesn’t play off well.

 Suzy – the final girl – holds the accidentally supernatural card in spades.
 She’s an American dancer who decides to further her dance studies in Germany.
 We realize quickly that this fish out of water has fallen headlong into a bottomless pit of the supernatural.

 She begins to personally experience and witness strange happenings.
 Despite seeing a former student kicked out and hearing of her murder within 24 hours of her arrival, Suzy doesn’t turn tail and run.
 I probably would.
 She continues on.
 Of course, if she did end up going home, we wouldn’t have a film to watch!